SIMRacingApps/SIMRacingApps/README.md

 ### On the same computer where the simulator is running:
   * Download the latest version of SIMRacingAppsServer....exe from the [releases page](http://www.github.com/SIMRacingApps/SIMRacingApps/releases/latest) and save it where you can find it later.
 It is not an installer.
   * Execute SIMRacingAppsServer....exe.
-  * If you don't have Java 1.8 or better installed, it will direct you to the download page so you can install Java.
+  * If you do not have Java 1.8 or better installed, it will direct you to the download page so you can install Java.
-  * Leave this window open while racing.
+  * Leave the server window open while racing.
 You can minimize it, but note the HTTP://... address in the title of this window first.
-You will use the address to connect to the server from the client.
+You will use the address to connect to the server from the clients.

 ### Clients can be from any device connected to your home network (including the SIM computer):
   * Open the browser (Chrome, FireFox, IE10, EDGE, Safari) and enter the HTTP address of the server.